CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 ## Introduction

-There are emerging interests on delpoying deep learning models on various platforsm and devices.
-Especially, deep networks are increasingly used for applications at the edge.
-Devices at the edge typically have lower compute capabilities and are constrained in memory and power consumption.
-This situation is more critial on deploying DNN models on blockchain, which **much more poor**.
-In addition to limited computation resource, determinstic is another issue, e.g. each running of single model on different device must produce bit-level identical result.
-One of the nondeterministic comes from the float-point number arithmetic, e.g. summation over a series of float-point number.
+There are emerging interests in deploying deep learning models on various platforms and devices.
+Especially, deep networks are seeing increasingly used for applications at the edge devices which typically have lower compute capabilities and are constrained in memory and power consumption.
+Due to limited-resource and strict environment, the situation is more critical to deploy DNN models on the blockchain.
+In addition to limited computation resource, being deterministic is another issue, e.g. each running of a single model on the different device must produce a bit-level identical result.
+Nondeterministic occurs from the float-point number arithmetic, e.g. summation over a series of float-point number.

-In the post, we propose a metholody to both accelate DNN models' inference and eliminate nondeterministic behavior in model inference for blockchain adoption.
-Before we go into the detail of  implementation, we first go through the oberservation and intuition befind this metholody.
+In this post, we propose a methodology to both accelerate DNN models' inference and eliminate nondeterministic behavior in model inference for blockchain adoption.
+Before we go into the detail of implementation, we first go through the observation and intuition behind this methodology.

-In term of edge computing, unlike GPU, float point unit is less effective on edge device in usual.
-Thus, researchers have propsed serveral approaches to tackle this problem:
+In term of edge computing, unlike GPU, float point unit is less effective and desirable on edge device.
+Thus, researchers have proposed several approaches to tackle this problem:

-1. **Fake Quantization**: quantizing float-point number into 8-bit interger and transfer data to accelator, which takes linear time to apply this operation.
-The most costly part of calculation, e.g. conv,  only happens in accelator that dedicated in 8-bit arithmetic.
-Afterward, results is transformed back to float-point.
+1. **Fake Quantization**: quantizing float-point number into 8-bit integer and transfer data to the accelerator, which takes linear time to apply this operation.
+The most costly part of the calculation, e.g. conv,  only happens in the accelerator that dedicated in 8-bit arithmetic.
+Afterward, results are transformed back to float-point.
 2. **Integer-Only Inference**: quantization scheme that allows inference to be carried out using integer-only arithmetic, which can be implemented more efficiently than floating point inference on commonly available integer-only hardware.
-Fine-tune proceduce is usally utilized to preserve model accuracy after post quantization
+Fine-tune procedure is usually utilized to preserve model accuracy post-quantization

-The current implmentation in MXNet's contrib libaray follows fake quantization routine and redirect the compuation to MKLDNN math libaray.
-However, in blockchain's determinstic sensitive scenario, float-point number is not unacceptable.
-Therefore, we adopt integer-only inference as our methodology.
-In addition, numerical bound is checked to avoid integer overflow by ultizing operation level rewriting.
+The current implementation in MXNet's Contrib library follows fake quantization routine and redirect the computation to MKLDNN math library.
+However, in blockchain's deterministic sensitive scenario, the float-point number is unacceptable.
+Therefore, we propose integer-only inference as our methodology.
+In addition, the numerical bound is checked to avoid integer overflow by utilizing operation level rewriting.

 ## Implementation

-According to above disscusion, we implemented a converter using MXNet's nnvm module, named MRT,  that transform a plain MXNet model into our Cortex Virtual Machine(CVM) represenation.
+According to the above discussion, we implemented a converter using MXNet's nnvm module, named MRT,  that transform a plain MXNet model into our Cortex Virtual Machine(CVM) representation.

 ### Fusion
 batchnorm and dropout, rewriting average pooling

 ##### Fuse Constant

-After all the fusion process as belows, we do constant-fuse process for reducing graph complexity and better quantization performance.
+After all the fusion process as below, we do constant-fuse process for reducing graph complexity and better quantization performance.

 ##### Matrix Decomposition